Wednesday, 18 January 2023

 "Patriotism is the last refuge of a scoundrel."
 Samuel Johnson, AKA, Dr. Johnson,

 Johnson, one of the great literary critics and essayists of the modern age, is best known for his highly successful Dictionary of the English Language (1755).
 He was the subject of the first modern biography, James Boswell's Life of Johnson (1791).
-Johnson was a conservative, although an unusual one who criticized many of the evils of his time, including slavery.
+Johnson was in many respects conservative, but also a harsh critic of slavery and American slaveholders.

 Johnson's quotation has lasted because it exemplifies a major problem of our age of mass voting and mass communications.
 As democracy has advanced, so has the number of scoundrels trying to leverage patriotic and nationalist sentiments to gain power.